doanvobrtchip/ese-jenkins/cases/readme.txt

+---

+Misc files used for testing.

+---

-Partial copy of FT900 cases for emulator test.
+Contains a partial copy of FT900 cases for emulator test.

+---

 PATH=/opt/ft32/bin:$PATH